skasslatter/UnitTesting/testing-CH1-testing-introduction.md

 The most difficult thing about being good at testing is knowing what to test.
 Like i mentioned in a previous paragraph, Its easy to overtest but its better than undertesting.
 Overtesting can cost you alot of time without the benefit of winning that time back later.

+For starters, you don’t have access to private and protected variables/functions, so all you can do is test the public ones.
+All variables that are accessed by the view should be public, so those are the ones you can use for your tests.
+The constructor and all lifecycle events can be called as well as they are public.
+You should never ever set a variable or function to public in order to test it.
+If you can’t test it because it’s private, you’re doing something wrong.
+You should be able to get to it through other functions.

+The code coverage report can help you find functions that aren’t fully tested yet.
+However, your goal shouldn’t be to get a 100% coverage.
+Getting a 100% isn’t that hard, simply calling all functions with some different inputs will get you there.
+It won’t mean that your code is fully tested.
+To give you an example, suppose you have a function that sorts a list.
+You write some tests with different inputs so all branches are covered and you get a 100% coverage.
+The ordering of the list could still be completely wrong and not what you expect, although it’s fully covered.
+By using `expect` to verify that the output is correct, you’ll be doing a way better job.
+Even then there may be scenarios that aren’t tested despite the coverage report stating that part of the code is covered.
+So try to think of the various possible scenarios (both success and error scenarios) and translate those to tests.

+Also try to cover other paths than just the happy paths!

 #### What to test

 - **Test the most common case of everything you can.**